Collection Development Policy

 Responsibility for Materials Selection and Collection Development:

 Final responsibility for selection and development of the collection lies with the Board of Library Trustees.
 However, the Board delegates to the Director authority to interpret and guide the application of the policy in making day-to-day selections.
-The Director may authorize other staff to apply this policy in building the collection In exceptional cases the Director will present comprehensive information to the Board.
+The Director may authorize other staff to apply this policy in building the collection.
+In exceptional cases the Director will present comprehensive information to the Board.

 Objectives: